 Askins grew up in Cypress, Texas – once a little town right along Highway 290 between Houston and Austin.
 His family was one of the German Lutherans who came down from Oklahoma for the lumber and construction opportunities there (it’s not called Cypress for nothing).
 Askins’ grandfather even built the house he grew up in.
 Then in the ’80s, oil company execs moved in and thoroughly gentrified it, turning Cypress into one of the wealthiest suburbs in the country.

 Even so, puppetry, Askins jokes, could almost seem like the family business — not lumber.
 His aunt, Sally Askins, teaches costume design at Baylor University.
 She received her MFA at the Dallas Theater Center — back when it was connected to Trinity University.
-And Rob Askins says one of his first exposures to big-time, non-sock-related puppetry coming when his aunt took him to see a show at the Dallas Children’s Theater — probably Dragon in 1990.
+And Rob Askins says one of his first exposures to big-time, non-sock-related puppetry came when his aunt took him to see a show at the Dallas Children’s Theater — probably Dragon in 1990.
 He recalls his aunt brought him backstage to meet the show’s giant dragon puppet.

 Amid all this wreckage, an anxious Jason asks the puppet, “Are you — the devil?”